 It's worth reading my full review to get your head around how this works!

-But the most important thing here, is that the X-lock is currently the lightest Sold Secure Gold rated bike lock.
-And that's because it's tiny!
+But the most important thing here, is that the X-lock is currently the lightest Sold Secure Gold rated bike lock, weighing just 1.41 lb (0.64 kg), which is about the same as 1.5 cans of Coke.

 I may end up removing the rubber sheath that covers the shackle on mine.
 This would get rid of the stickiness, but a naked metal shackle is obviously more likely to scratch your paint work!